Search API Connector Documentation

 Part 2: Create a Custom Request

-Alternatively, you can run your own custom requests instead of using API Connector’s pre-built integration.
-When you create a custom request, you add your complete URL into the Request URL field.
+Alternatively, you can run your own custom requests instead of using API Connector’s pre-built integration, using any of the parameters shown in the API documentation.
+Here's a sample request:

 Official API documentation: https://www.kraken.com/features/api#public-market-data